Common Name: Haywire Port Orford Cedar

 Propagation

-Potentilla can be propagated by softwood cuttings in summer or by division in spring, although most gardeners prefer to purchase named cultivars to ensure flower color consistency.
+Winterberry can be propagated by softwood cuttings in summer or by division of suckers.
+However, for reliable performance, it’s best to purchase named cultivars like Red Sprite and its pollinator Jim Dandy.

 Landscape Uses & Companions